Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 2-8 Person Lift

 Not all chair lifts are created equally.
-You will find that some are high powered and some are very slow.
+You will find that some are high-powered and some are very slow.
 It might take you 10 minutes to reach your destination while others can take up to 45 minutes.

 Gondola and Trams

 A gondola or tram lift are enclosed compartments, which will keep you nice and warm.
 You usually don’t wear your skis on these.
-Usually these take you all the way to the top of the mountain; and cost extra money.
+Usually, these take you all the way to the top of the mountain; and cost extra money.

 Is Riding a Ski Lift Scary?

 As long as you don’t do anything stupid, you will be fine.
+Now that you know some first-time skiing tips about lifts you can enjoy your beginner ski vacation.

 How Do I Get On and Off the Ski Lift?